d12frosted/elpa-mirror/gnu/denote-readme.txt

 [Front matter] See section 6

+[The denote-prompts option] See section 3.1.1

+3.1.1 The `denote-prompts' option ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  The user option `denote-prompts' determines how the `denote' command will behave interactively ([Standard note creation]).

+  The value is a list of symbols, which includes any of the following:

+  • `title': Prompt for the title of the new note.

+  • `keywords': Prompts with completion for the keywords of the new note.
+Available candidates are those specified in the user option `denote-known-keywords'.
+If the user option `denote-infer-keywords' is non-nil, keywords in existing note file names are included in the list of candidates.
+The `keywords' prompt uses `completing-read-multiple', meaning that it can accept multiple keywords separated by a comma (or whatever the value of `crm-sepator' is).

+  • `file-type': Prompts with completion for the file type of the new note.
+Available candidates are those specified in the user option `denote-file-type'.
+Without this prompt, `denote' uses the value of `denote-file-type'.

+  • `subdirectory': Prompts with completion for a subdirectory in which to create the note.
+Available candidates are the value of the user option `denote-directory' and all of its subdirectories.
+Any subdirectory must already exist: Denote will not create it.

+  • `date': Prompts for the date of the new note.
+It will expect an input like 2022-06-16 or a date plus time: 2022-06-16 14:30.
+    Without the `date' prompt, the `denote' command uses the `current-time'.

+  The prompts occur in the given order.

+  If the value of this user option is nil, no prompts are used.
+The resulting file name will consist of an identifier (i.e. the date and time) and a supported file type extension (per `denote-file-type').

+  Recall that Denote’s standard file-naming scheme is defined as follows ([The file-naming scheme]):

+  ┌────
+  │ DATE--TITLE__KEYWORDS.EXT
+  └────

+  If either or both of the `title' and `keywords' prompts are not included in the value of this variable, file names will be any of those permutations:

+  ┌────
+  │ DATE.EXT
+  │ DATE--TITLE.EXT
+  │ DATE__KEYWORDS.EXT
+  └────

+  When in doubt, always include the `title' and `keywords' prompts.

+  Finally, this user option only affects the interactive use of the `denote' command (advanced users can call it from Lisp).
+For ad-hoc interactive actions that do not change the default behaviour of the `denote' command, users can invoke these convenience commands:
+  `denote-type', `denote-subdirectory', `denote-date'.
+They are described in the subsequent section ([Convenience commands for note creation]).

+[Standard note creation] See section 3.1

+[The file-naming scheme] See section 5

+[Convenience commands for note creation] See section 3.1.2

+3.1.2 Convenience commands for note creation ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

+  Sometimes the user needs to create a note that has different requirements from those of `denote' ([Standard note creation]).
+While this can be achieved globally by changing the `denote-prompts' user option, there are cases where an ad-hoc method is the appropriate one ([The denote-prompts option]).

+  To this end, Denote provides the following convenience interactive commands for note creation:

-3.2 Create note by specifying file type ───────────────────────────────────────
+  Create note by specifying file type

-  The `denote-type' command is like `denote' except it also prompts for a file type to use as an ad-hoc value for `denote-file-type'.
+        The `denote-type' command creates a note while prompting for a file type.

+        This is the equivalent to calling `denote' when `denote-prompts' is set to `'(file-type title keywords)'.
 In practical terms, this lets you produce, say, a note in Markdown even though you normally write in Org ([Standard note creation]).

-  The `denote-create-note-using-type' is an alias of `denote-type'.
+        The `denote-create-note-using-type' is an alias of

-[Standard note creation] See section 3.1
+        `denote-type'.

-3.3 Create note using a date ────────────────────────────
+  Create note using a date

-  Normally, Denote reads the current date and time to derive the identifier of a new note ([Standard note creation]).
+        Normally, Denote reads the current date and time to construct the unique identifier of a newly created note ([Standard note creation]).
 Sometimes, however, the user needs to set an explicit date+time value.

         This is where the `denote-date' command comes in.
-It accepts the familiar `TITLE' and `KEYWORDS' arguments, though it starts by asking for a date.
-The input for the `DATE' argument is like `2022-06-16' or `2022-06-16 14:30'.
-When the time is omitted, it is interpreted as `00:00'.

-  Since the ability to insert a date may result in duplicate identifiers, Denote takes care to abort the operation if such an identity is established (e.g. when you use `denote-date' with `2022-06-16' twice, it will generate the same identifier of `20220616T000000').
-The user must thus call the `denote-date' command again and provide a unique date or date+time value.
+It creates a note while prompting for a date.
+The date can be in YEAR-MONTH-DAY notation like `2022-06-30' or that plus the time:
+        `2022-06-16 14:30'.

+        This is the equivalent to calling `denote' when `denote-prompts' is set to `'(date title keywords)'.

-  The `denote-create-note-using-date' is an alias of `denote-date'.
+        The `denote-create-note-using-date' is an alias of
+        `denote-date'.

+  Create note in a specific directory
+        The `denote-subdirectory' command creates a note while prompting for a subdirectory.
+Available candidates include the value of the variable `denote-directory' and any subdirectory thereof (Denote does not create subdirectories).

+        This is equivalent to calling `denote' when `denote-prompts' is set to `'(subdirectory title keywords)'.

+        The `denote-create-note-in-subdirectory' is a more descriptive
+        alias of `denote-subdirectory'.

 [Standard note creation] See section 3.1

-3.4 Create note in a specific directory ───────────────────────────────────────

-  The `denote-subdirectory' command is like `denote' except it prompts for a directory to place the new note in ([Standard note creation]).
-  Candidates are the value of the user option `denote-directory' and any subdirectory inside of it.
-Denote does not create subdirectories.

-  The `denote-create-note-in-subdirectory' is a more descriptive alias of `denote-subdirectory'.

-[Standard note creation] See section 3.1
+[The denote-prompts option] See section 3.1.1

-3.5 Create note using Org capture ─────────────────────────────────
+3.2 Create note using Org capture ─────────────────────────────────

   For integration with `org-capture', the user must first add the